Dini Petty

 Dini Petty (born January 15, 1945) is a Canadian television and radio host.

 At 22, wearing a trademark pink jumpsuit and working for Toronto radio station CKEY, she became the first female traffic reporter to pilot her own helicopter.
 She clocked 5,000 hours as pilot-in-command of a Hughes 300.

 Later, at Citytv Toronto, she worked as a writer, reporter and co-anchor, with Gord Martineau, of evening newscast CityPulse at 6.
-There also she hosted an afternoon program, Sweet City Woman.
+There she also hosted an afternoon program, Sweet City Woman.
 Later, on Citytv's daily talk show CityLine, Petty established herself as one of Canada's foremost television talk show hosts.
 She left her evening news anchor position to concentrate on CityLine.
 From May 1987 to 1989, Petty also anchored Citytv's short-lived 5:30 p.m. news and current affairs program CityWide.

 In 1989, Petty moved to CFTO and the Baton Broadcasting System.
-Her hour-long general interest talk show, The Dini Petty Show, aired until 1999.
+Her popular hour-long general interest talk show, The Dini Petty Show, aired until 1999.

 In the 2000s, Petty hosted Weekends with Dini Petty, a syndicated weekly radio program focused on health and wellness for baby boomers.
 Sheila Copps succeeded her as host of Weekends.

 In August and September 2010, Petty returned to guest-host several episodes of Cityline while host, Tracy Moore, was on maternity leave.

 In 2016, Petty relaunched a product called Luuup Litter Box, partially through using a Kickstarter platform.